partymooose/quartz/content/notes/Mount Ordeals.md

 ## Arch Inferno

 > Initial safe spots will always be on intercards.
 Group 1 goes north, Group 2 goes south.
 The AoEs around the edge will start moving, forcing you to rotate around the boss constantly for the duration of the mechanic.
 While these AoEs are moving, 2 of 3 additional mechanics will happen at random.
 Immediately after the first random mechanic, a line AoE will appear through the boss, just dodge the danger bacon.
-Immediately after the final circle AoE explodes, there will be a conal cleave from the boss on each player, so get into your clock spots.
+Immediately after the final circle AoE explodes, there will be a conal cleave from the boss on each player (Radial Flagration is  the cast), so get into your clock spots.

 ### Random Mechanics {.center}